 Month 13 Tips

-- Toddlers need fats in their diet for brain and nerve development.
-So fill about half of his diet with whole milk and other fats.
+- Toddlers need fats in their diet.
+So fill about half of his diet with whole milk and other fats like nut butters, avocado, and hummus.

 - Give your child time each day to walk, run, and climb to strengthen his muscles.